Grace Community Church (San Antonio, Texas) Sermon, January 17, 2014 – Tim Conway: I Charge You To Preach The Word! (2 Timothy 4:1-2)

 81 Weeks Of Art (Azurdia, That Is) Preaching Through The Book Of Revelation: Enter The Dragon (12:1-6)

 Arturo Azurdia III is one of the pastors of Trinity Church, Portland, Oregon.
 Almost fifteen years ago, while pastoring another church in California, he preached through the book of Revelation over a course of 81 sermons.
 In the interest of full disclosure, Dr. Azurdia’s approach to this book may be a little different than what you may be accustomed to.
 If you will be patient with him, I think you will find that he brings much light to what can be a confusing book and makes it rather easy to understand.
 If you do not attend a Sunday evening service, this would be well worth your while as a substitute.
 You will need your bible open in front of you while listening to this series.

-This week: Chapter ten, verses one through eleven.
+This week: Chapter twelve, verses one through six.

 12 And a great sign appeared in heaven: a woman clothed with the sun, with the moon under her feet, and on her head a crown of twelve stars.
 2 She was pregnant and was crying out in birth pains and the agony of giving birth.
 3 And another sign appeared in heaven: behold, a great red dragon, with seven heads and ten horns, and on his heads seven diadems.
 4 His tail swept down a third of the stars of heaven and cast them to the earth.
 And the dragon stood before the woman who was about to give birth, so that when she bore her child he might devour it.
 5 She gave birth to a male child, one who is to rule all the nations with a rod of iron, but her child was caught up to God and to his throne, 6 and the woman fled into the wilderness, where she has a place prepared by God, in which she is to be nourished for 1,260 days.